Woe4/GraphingCPSC210/README.md

 I am planning to create **graphing** software.
-This software could take in functions in terms of x or theta and this could be graphed in cartesian coordinates or polar coordinates (kind of like desmos).
+This software could take in functions in terms of x or theta and this could be graphed in cartesian coordinates or polar coordinates.

-This program could be used by math/eng/physics people who want to graph functions and would like some more visualization of integrals.
+This program could be used by mathematicians/engineers/physicists who want to graph functions and would like some more visualization of integrals.